grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "No way to tell just yet.
 They likely have the same difficulty as us --- moving fast through the surface garbage puts them at risk of hitting something."

 "On the other hand, they have a giant fucking ram mounted to the front of their fucking ugly-ass sub.
 Perhaps they have no fucking fear at all of plowing through all this heavy shit.
 With that in mind --- we run like the fearful fucking bitch-offspring we are.
 We remain submerged!
 Bastian, seven knots.
 Fuck!
 No, wait.
-Owen --- first go find fucking Shakes and get that leaching boat of his detached from my _Prospect_."
+Gregory --- first go find fucking Shakes and get that leaching boat of his detached from my _Prospect_."

 [//]: # (### They are pursued through the night)